PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/01-app-constants/+page.md

 ### How to use constants
-In this case, the constants are stored in the object in the `a` variable, so to retrieve the value of a constant, we simply write `a.THE_NAME_OF_THE_CONSTANT`, for example `a.APP_NAME`.
+In Bagawork, everything you create in your `App` class (constants, variables and methods) are accessible in a special variable called `a` (short for *app*).
+To retrieve the value of a constant, you would simply write `a.THE_NAME_OF_THE_CONSTANT`, for example `a.APP_NAME`.

-To display the name of the app on the `MenuPage`, the following code were used before:
+To display the name of the app on the `MenuPage` we had before, the following code were used:

 ```js
 Text.text(`InfoApp`)
 ```

 With the constants we have now, we can instead write:

 ```js
 Text.text(a.APP_NAME)
 ```

-When the computer executes this code, it will first retrieve the value for the `APP_NAME` constant from the object in the `a` variable, and it will get back the string value `InfoApp`, and pass that to the `Text.text()` component, which then will display that text.
+When the computer executes this code, it will first retrieve the value for the `APP_NAME` constant from the object in the `a` variable, and it will get back the string value `InfoApp`, and pass that to the `Text.text()` method, which then will display that text.
 Easy as that!

 However, for the `MarioPage` it is a little bit more complicated.
 To show the name of the app on the `MarioPage`, the following code were used before: